 Cynthia focuses her law practice upon business issues, including litigation/dispute resolution for businesses and individuals, and general counsel work for growing, closely held businesses.
 Her litigation/dispute resolution practice predominantly encompasses contract, real estate, commercial, trademark, copyright, employment, shareholder/partnership, trade secret and administrative law matters.
 She is also a well-respected bankruptcy litigator and advisor to creditors of bankrupt entities, and in 2020 was named by Lawdragon to its inaugural list of 500 Leading U.S. Bankruptcy and Restructuring Lawyers.

 Her general business representations include acting as “soup to nuts” outside general counsel to closely held companies, with respect to everything from day-to-day matters to strategic plans and significant undertakings.
 She also advises entrepreneurs, start ups, midlife companies, key employees, and companies that compete in the technology, Health Care IT, or Health Care Analytics space on an issue-by-issue basis.

 Central to Cynthia’s practice is the simple fact that she loves being a lawyer.
 She is a leader in the legal community and frequently speaks to assemblies of lawyers regarding legal practice and professionalism.
-In 2019, she was appointed by the Baltimore County Executive, and confirmed by the Baltimore County Council to Chair the Baltimore County Ethics Commission.
+In 2020, she was appointed by the Baltimore County Executive, and confirmed by the Baltimore County Council to Chair the Baltimore County Ethics Commission.
 From 2011-2015, she served as a gubernatorial appointee to the Appellate Courts Nominating Commission, which creates the "short list" from which the Governor of Maryland makes appointments to the appellate courts.

 Cynthia is a recent past President of the 2500-member Bar Association of Baltimore City (BABC), one of the oldest bar associations in the nation.
 She was previously president of the Baltimore Bar Foundation (BBF) and has held numerous other leadership roles in the BABC and BBF.
-She currently serves on the Board of Governors of the Maryland State Bar Association (MSBA) as well as the MSBA’s Ethics Committee, which publishes written ethics opinions to guide Maryland lawyers.
+She currently serves on the 8-member Executive Committee of the Maryland State Bar Association (MSBA) as well as the MSBA’s Ethics Committee, which publishes written ethics opinions to guide Maryland lawyers.